-System File Checker (SFC.exe) is an Easy-to-use command prompt utility that checks for corrupted System files and replace them with good copy of the file.
-This Windows in-built tool is pretty good to run when there is any suspect on system files damage, or if you just think there’s something wrong with your system.
+System File Checker (SFC.exe) is an Easy-to-use command prompt utility that checks for corrupted System files and replaces them with a good copy of the file.
+This Windows in-built tool is pretty good to run when there is any suspicion of system file damage, or if you just think there’s something wrong with your system.

 How to Run System File Checker Tool?

 - At Command Prompt window, type the command “sfc /scannow” to scan the system and then press Enter

 The scanned results will be displayed once the process is 100% complete.
 So we recommend you not to close the Command Prompt window in between the process.

 - When the scan is complete, you may end up with one of these messages

 #Message 1: Windows Resource Protection did not find any integrity violations.